WilliamTjonndal/IT3212/assignment3/Group 25.md

 As mentioned earlier, transfer learning performed poorly because the new dataset was incompatible and required heavy feature dropping.
 We tried our best a relevant dataset and apply transfer learning on it.
 Despite this, we didn't find a good dataset, and the model only got an accuracy of 30.5%.

 With regards to our problem to our real world problem, we believe that using the `Random Forest` model on this dataset to make predictions for student interventions, such as preventing dropout or prolonging enrollment.\
-However, should a university institution rather prioritize checking on students that are at risk of not graduating on time (enrolled), the `Logistic Regression with Bagging` model would be better at accuractly predicting those students.
+However, should a university institution rather prioritize checking on students that are at risk of not graduating on time (enrolled), the `Logistic Regression with Bagging` model would be better at accurately predicting those students.